 - You are required to “self-report” convictions to the state board within 90 days.

-Similar to doctors, Colorado dentists are not required to give fingerprints as part of the license application process.
-But they are expected to fully disclose their criminal record on their application.
+- You are not required to give fingerprints as part of the license application process.

-Practicing dentistry without a valid and current license is a Colorado misdemeanor, carrying a punishment of up to 120 days in jail and/or up to $750 in fines.
+- Practicing dentistry without a license is a misdemeanor, carrying up to 120 days in jail and/or up to $750.

 In this article, our Denver Colorado criminal defense attorneys discuss how criminal convictions affect dental licenses in Colorado.
 Click on a topic to jump to that section:

 - 2. Applying for a license with a criminal record

 - 4. Fighting disciplinary penalties

 - 5. Working as a dentist without a license

 The Colorado Dental Board (CDB) determines who gets licenses to practice as a dentist or a dental hygienist in the state.
 The CDB is composed of thirteen members chosen by the Colorado governor to serve four-year terms.
 The CDB consists of:

 - three dental hygienists (a.k.a. oral hygienists), and